bibigon812/bibigon812-quagga/README.md

 ## Overview

-This module provides management of network protocols, such as BGP, OSPF, RIP, ISIS without restarting daemons.
+This module provides management of network protocols, such as BGP, OSPF without restarting daemons.

-## Features
-### Route maps
+### Route_map

 The route_map resource is a single sequence.
 You can use a chain of resources to describe complex route maps, for example: